-They include The formation of the task force.
-The addition of off-islanders Mike Bell, former Mayor of Toledo, and Aaron Walker to the team.
+They include The formation of the task force—the addition of off-islanders Mike Bell, former Mayor of Toledo, and Aaron Walker to the team.
 Neither missed a single meeting!

-Mike Bell reached out to bus tour operators to assure that they and their customers knew what was and what was not legal on the island.
+Mike Bell reached out to bus tour operators to ensure that they and their customers knew what was and was not legal on the island.
 They reminded operators of the consequences of promoting illegal activities.
 Improved communications included a text alert system connecting officials and business people, small signs and stickers aimed at pedestrians in line to rent carts, and media training for employees to keep them on message.
 With better communication, the new traffic patterns could be activated (or deactivated) quickly and easily.

-Proactive monitoring of social media including the Official Put-in-Bay Facebook Page allowed officials to know that the golf carts were not all sold out.
+Proactive monitoring of social media, including the Official Put-in-Bay Facebook Page allowed officials to know that the golf carts were not all sold out.
 The Miller Ferry requirement that tour busses preregister to assist traffic flow permitted security officers to appear in force when necessary.
-Brad thought his work was now ever but he thinks we all need to keep the Safe Island Task Force going and to promote the “One Island, One Voice” message to advertisers through the Put-in-Bay Visitors & Convention Bureau Website.
+Brad thought his work was now ever, but he thinks we all need to keep the Safe Island Task Force going and to promote the “One Island, One Voice” message to advertisers through the Put-in-Bay Visitors & Convention Bureau Website.
 The SITF has produced a 60-page report to assist with future evaluations.

 Jim Duffy then introduced Safe Island Task Force member Todd Blumensaadt who explained the roles of the Jet Express Ferry.
 The larger Jet handles 395 riders, the smaller 147.
 He and Billy Market met with the Public Utilities Commission to assure that cooperation between competitors was not a violation of anti-monopoly regulations.

-The Miller and the Jet are public utilities and Route 357 is a state highway.
+The Miller and the Jet are public utilities, and Route 357 is a state highway.
 Todd noted that some merchants initially afraid of driving away business are now on board with the SITF.
-Jim Duffy then introduced Police Chief Steve Riddle who stated that there were 13 arrests and one open container violation on the last weekend of July.
+Jim Duffy then introduced Police Chief Steve Riddle, who stated that there were 13 arrests and one open container violation on the last weekend of July.
 In 2018 there were 104 tickets written.
 He attributed the decline to the factors Brad and Todd mentioned.
 He also said that the Police Department has appointed an Information Officer who, with a colleague, will visit the Sandusky Register in an effort to clear lines of communication.